VA2QED/frame-of-references/notes/definition.md

 ###### This comes at the very end of the video

-So instead of giving you the definition right at the beginning of the video, I have decided to leave it right to the end.

-A reference frame is composed of an origin and methods of describing the position orientation and time information of an object relative to the origin.
+Finally, a reference frame is composed of an origin and methods of describing the position orientation and time information of an object relative to the origin.

- A frame of reference seeks to systematically answer the question of where something is in space.

 > animation:  projectile motion and have the two perspectives play side by side.